BirdeeHub/nixCats-nvim/README.md

 It allows you to easily pass arbitrary information from nix to lua, easily reference things installed via nix, and even output multiple neovim packages with different subsets of your configuration without duplication, import and override and re-export your nvim config in dev shells, etc...

-The example neovim config here ([everything](https://github.com/BirdeeHub/nixCats-nvim) outside of the internals at [./nix](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix)) is just one example of how to use nixCats for yourself.
+The example neovim config [here](https://github.com/BirdeeHub/nixCats-nvim/templates/example) is a great example of how to use nixCats for yourself.
-Everything in [./nix/templates](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates) is also either a starter template, or more examples.
+Everything in [./templates](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates) is also either a starter template, or more examples.
 The [in-editor help](https://nixcats.org/nixCats_installation.html) will be available in any nvim that uses the nixCats builder, or at the [website](https://nixcats.org/TOC.html)!
 There is significantly more help and example in this repository than there is actual functional code for the nixCats wrapper.

-When you are ready, start [with](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/nixExpressionFlakeOutputs) a [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/fresh) and include your normal configuration, and refer back here or to the in-editor help or the other templates for guidance!
+When you are ready, start [with](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/nixExpressionFlakeOutputs) a [template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh) and include your normal configuration, and refer back here or to the in-editor help or the other templates for guidance!

 For the most to-the-point intro, only 100 lines, see here instead. [:help nixCats.overview](https://nixcats.org/nixCats_installation.html#nixCats.overview)

-You will want to read the above overview while looking at the [default template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/nix/templates/fresh/flake.nix).
+You will want to read the above overview while looking at the [default template](https://github.com/BirdeeHub/nixCats-nvim/blob/main/templates/fresh/flake.nix).

 For lazy loading in your configuration, I strongly recommend using [lze](https://github.com/BirdeeHub/lze) or [lz.n](https://github.com/nvim-neorocks/lz.n).
-The example configuration here uses `lze`.
+The main example configuration [here](https://github.com/BirdeeHub/nixCats-nvim/templates/example) uses `lze`.

 However there is a [lazy.nvim](#outro) wrapper that can be used if desired.